 Thursday, October 31, 2013

-wineries in the reknowned Chianti Classico region as discussed in one of my previous blogs, Chianti region.
-A very well known producer, Castellare di Castellina, was one of our stops.
-Loredana gave us our tasting and explanation of the vineyards.
+One of the days while staying in the beautiful countryside of Tuscany I toured a few of the wineries in the reknowned Chianti Classico region as discussed in one of my previous blogs, Chianti region.
+A known producer, Castellare di Castellina, was one of our stops.
+Loredana gave us our tasting and tour of the vineyards.

 Castellare di Castellina in Tuscany